-In accordance with DfT regulations, a new body scanner has been installed in LCY central search and will begin to be used with randomly-selected passengers from September 1.
+In accordance with DfT regulations, a new body scanner has been installed in LCY central search and will begin to be used with randomly-selected passengers and staff from September 1.

 The ‘eqo Millimeter Wave Scanner’ is the latest in security-screening technology, scanning passengers quickly, easily and unobtrusively.
 Although the scanning process is obligatory for those passengers who are selected, it can also be chosen by passengers in preference to a ‘pat down’ search.
 The scan - which takes a matter of seconds - displays a generic mannequin figure with no distinguishing features.